-A tart and sweet cocktail with a strong Pisco kick, this drink might soon become your favorite summer tipple.
+A tart and sweet cocktail with a strong pisco kick, this drink might soon become your favorite summer tipple.

-My very first cocktail was a Sour.
+My very first cocktail was a sour.
 I was in college and had just had my 21st birthday, so a few friends and I drove into town to hit up a local pub.
 I wanted something special and memorable for my very first tipple, but I knew next to nothing about the world of cocktails or spirits.
 Even beer was a mystery to me.
 I’m not sure where I remembered or picked up the name, but the only thing I could think of when the bartender approached me was to ask for a Whiskey Sour.
-And I remember it well, watching the barkeep pour in premade sour mix from a packet along with some well whiskey.
-I enjoyed it, but it wasn’t until years later that I had a proper Sour, not made with a prepackaged mix, but with fresh ingredients.
+And I remember it well, watching the barkeep pour in premade sour mix from a packet along with some whiskey.
+I enjoyed it, but it wasn’t until years later that I had a proper sour, not made with a prepackaged mix, but with fresh ingredients.
 And egg white, which blew my mind.

-What is the Best Alcohol to Use to Make a Maracuyá Sour?
+What is the best alcohol to use to make a Maracuyá Sour?

 Ingredients

-- 2 ounce pisco
+- 2 ounces pisco

-- 1 1/2 ounce passion fruit juice
+- 1 1/2 ounces passion fruit juice

 - 1/2 ounce lime juice